AREschweiz/trip-generation-in-microcensus/README.md

 ## Contact

-Please don't hesitate to contact me if you have questions or comments about this code: antonin.danalet@are.admin.ch
+Please don't hesitate to contact verkehrsmodellierung@are.admin.ch if you have questions or comments about this code.